-The NRC staff's safety evaluation will be provided in the exemption that will Start Printed Page 77920be issued as part of the letter to the licensee approving the exemption to the regulation, if granted.
+The NRC staff's safety evaluation will be provided in the exemption that will be issued as part of the letter to the licensee approving the exemption to the regulation, if granted.

 Environmental Impacts of the Alternatives to the Proposed Action

-As an alternative to the proposed actions, the NRC staff considered denial of the proposed action (i.e., the “no-action” alternative).
+As an alternative to the proposed actions, the NRC staff considered denial of the proposed actions (i.e., the “no-action” alternative).
+If the proposed action was denied, the licensee would have to comply with the March 31, 2010, implementation deadline.
 Denial of the exemption request would result in no change in current environmental impacts.
-If the proposed action was denied, the licensee would have to comply with the existing implementation deadline of December 15, 2010, for one remaining item of the three requirements, as granted on February 24, 2010.
-The environmental impacts of the proposed exemption and the “no-action” alternative are similar.
+Therefore, the environmental impacts of the proposed exemption and the “no action” alternative are similar.

 Alternative Use of Resources

 The action does not involve the use of any different resources than those considered in the Final Environmental Statement for HNP, NUREG-0972, dated October 31, 1983, as supplemented through the “Generic Environmental Impact Statement for License Renewal of Nuclear Plants: Regarding Shearon Harris Nuclear Power Plant, Unit 1—Final Report (NUREG-1437, Supplement 33).”